 William Shakespeare (Playwright) was probably a lot like you, regardless of your age.
 He was also a Revolutionary.
 He was born into an Age of alarming innovation and discovery in every field of study: voyage, religion, printing, science, commerce, history, disaster, and triumph.
 Just like you.
 There was revolution all around him.
 William was born into an Age of religious ambivalence, often with accompanying violence, and he received the usual education for a boy of the Age until he is 12 years old.
 He married an older woman, perhaps because they were pregnant first.
 And there are two periods in his early adult life that we know very little about.
 When he emerges in documentation, he is a player and a writer.
 But he doesn’t write like the others around him.
 He writes, using known stories, through the rhythm of his heart.
 You can hear it in his verse lines.
 He began to write his life into his plays: when his son Hamnet and father die, there is Hamlet; after his mother dies and England’s riots create domestic war, there is Coriolanus; after he falls in love with a dark-haired woman in the city, there are the Sonnets to his Dark Lady and all of his Rosalinds in As You Like It and Romeo and Juliet and Love’s Labor’s Lost; and when his daughters come of age, there are his final plays in which the daughters redeem their fathers.
 It is said he created the human being, which is to say he developed characters on stage with psychological underpinnings and fragile grace resulting in landmark joys or the end of lives.
 Like a genuine poet, he forces no answers upon us.
 He lends us timeless questions.
 William was a Revolutionary because he dared to question his life in a public forum.
 He discovered that which is most personal is shared by us all.
 It is collectively held and needs to be articulated and felt.
 In so doing, he redefined the function of theatre.
 His Age compelled and inspired him, just as our own Age can do for us.

-(General Manager and Education Director; Actor/Arranger of Unto the Breach; Creator/Director of Shake(s), Rattle & Roll; Director of It’s a Wonderful Life: A Live Radio Play and Romeo and Juliet) TSC directorial work includes It’s a Wonderful Life: a Live Radio Play, Shakespeare’s Greatest Hits, Southern Yuletide, Romeo and Juliet, and The Rebel Shakespeare and His Women.
-During her 18 years with Seattle Shakespeare Company, 13 as Artistic Director, she directed 17 productions, including The Threepenny Opera, Cyrano de Bergerac, and the lauded all-male Taming of the Shrew.
-A well-known actress in the Northwest, Stephanie has performed for Seattle Repertory Theatre, Seattle Shakespeare Company, ACT, The Empty Space, Seattle Children's Theatre, Book-It Repertory Theatre, and Tacoma Actors Guild.
+Stephanie Shine (director of A Midsummer Night's Dream; creator/director of touring Shakespeare Said It First!) spent 18 years with Seattle Shakespeare Company, 13 as Artistic Director, before departing in June of 2011 to join her husband in Memphis and the staff of Tennessee Shakespeare Company.
+For Seattle Shakespeare, she directed 17 productions, including The Threepenny Opera, Cyrano de Bergerac, and the lauded all-male Taming of the Shrew.
+Her other directorial credits include Romeo and Juliet for Tennessee Shakespeare Company, Taming of the Shrew and The Comedy of Errors for Colorado Shakespeare Festival; I Am of Ireland (which she also conceived and adapted) for Book-It Repertory Theatre; Love's Labor's Lost for Cornish College of the Arts; A Christmas Carol (also adapted) for Bainbridge Performing Arts; Romeo and Juliet for Seattle University, When the Messenger is Hot for Theater Schmeater, and the international award-winning one-woman Marilyn Monroe Biopic, Marilyn: Forever Blonde.
+A well-known actress in the Northwest, she has performed for Seattle Repertory Theatre, Seattle Shakespeare Company, ACT, The Empty Space, Seattle Children's Theatre, Book-It Repertory Theatre, and Tacoma Actors Guild.
 Regionally, she appeared with the Oregon and New Jersey Shakespeare Festivals, Houston's Alley Theatre, Arizona Theatre Company, and NYC's Theatre for a New Audience.
-Her Shakespeare roles include Juliet, Rosalind, Lady Macbeth, Beatrice, Regan, Feste, Kate, Bianca, Dionyza, The Princess of France, Hero, Perdita, The Chorus in Henry V, and most recently Gertrude in TSC's Hamlet.
-Stephanie is the lucky mother of Conor, Cahilan, Sullivan, and Collins.
+Her Shakespeare roles include Juliet, Rosalind, Lady Macbeth, Beatrice, Regan, Feste, Kate, Bianca, Dionyza, The Princess of France, Hero, Perdita, and most recently The Chorus in Henry V. Ms. Shine is the newly appointed Artistic Director of the robust young company Shakespeare Walla Walla in Washington State, and she is the lucky mother of Conor, Cahilan, Sullivan, and Collins.